As eCommerce business owners, you don't need any introduction to online sales promotions.

 Take, for example, Martha Stewart & Marley Spoon showing appreciation for community heroes by offering them discounts.
 All they have to do is verify their ID to get started.

-26. Offer more than just ‘subscription’ discounts to improve sales
+26. Offer more than just ‘subscription’ discounts

 While subscription-based models do increase revenue, it can be tough to recommend options and other products.